“Our Dogs Help People”

 Check out the 7th District Court news about RocDog:

-The goal of using the term Family is to bring people together that want to Serve in the local Community.
-Whether the individual has a dog or not, the individual can still serve in the community.
+At RocDog we look at everyone involved in our efforts as Family.
+This goes way beyond people just volunteering their time.
+The goal is to bring people together that want to Serve and help people in our Community.
+Whether they have a Dog or not, we can all work together.
 Therapy Dogs offer a fantastic avenue to be able to bring people together from just about any background.
 The hope is that this group of people and dogs will come together to support each other as they serve.

-Training will be an important part of working with the Volunteers and dogs.
-Handlers and Volunteers need to understand that they are truly a big part of the Therapy effort.
+Training is an important part of working with the Volunteers and Dogs.
+Handlers need to understand that they are a big part of this effort.
 Words and actions can give great comfort.
 Many times, a Therapy Dog breaks the barrier within a session.
-The Handler and Volunteer can then spend time just communicating in conversation.
-Therapy Dogs know that many people they serve feel isolated and lonely.
-As Team members become trained and certified, they will begin to move out into the Community serving at different locations.
+Then Handlers can then spend time just communicating with people as they visit.
+We know that many people they serve feel isolated and lonely.
+As a Team, Handlers and Dogs move out into the Community serving in different locations.
 More experienced Teams may find themselves in more challenging places to serve.

 They also see themselves working with different groups and businesses in the Community.
 For example: Hospitals, Schools, Transitional Living Homes, Shelters, Nursing Homes, businesses, and any groups that could use the services.